Benchmarking ECG FMs: A Reality Check Across Clinical Tasks

-\heading{ECG foundation models} Inspired by the success of foundation models in language and vision, several approaches have been proposed for ECG.
+\heading{ECG FMs} Inspired by the success of FMs in language and vision, several approaches have been proposed for ECG.
 Architectures include CNNs (mainly ResNet variants), transformers (often with convolutional encoders), and structured state-space models.
 Pretraining methods vary from supervised and weakly supervised to contrastive and non-contrastive self-supervision.
-Pretraining datasets also differ widely, from Computing in Cardiology 2021 challenge subsets \citep{reyna2021will} to MIMIC-IV ECG \citep{gow2023mimicivecg} to the large-scale HEEDB dataset \citep{koscova2024harvard}.
+Pretraining datasets also differ widely, from Computing in Cardiology 2021 challenge subsets \citep{reyna2021will} to MIMIC-IV-ECG \citep{gow2023mimicivecg} to the large-scale HEEDB dataset \citep{koscova2024harvard}.

-\heading{Benchmarking foundation models} The benchmarking of foundation models has a long tradition in other fields such as computer vision \citep{goldblum2023battle} and NLP \citep{chang2024survey}.
+\heading{Benchmarking FMs} The benchmarking of FMs has a long tradition in other fields such as computer vision \citep{goldblum2023battle} and NLP \citep{chang2024survey}.
 In the medical domain, most efforts have so far focused on medical imaging \citep{neidlinger2024benchmarking,lee2025benchmarking}.
-Recently, benchmarking results for EEG foundation models have been put forward \citep{xiong2025eeg}.
-However, no large-scale, comprehensive benchmark for ECG foundation models exists.
+Recently, benchmarking results for EEG FMs have been put forward \citep{xiong2025eeg}.
+However, no large-scale, comprehensive benchmark for ECG FMs exists.